id5io/id5-api.js/README.md

 You have the option to embed the library as is into a larger bundle by either:
 - Concatenate the minified Javascript with some other javascript code into a larger file
-- Import the ECMAScript module and use it directly in your code
+- Import the ES6 module and use it directly in your code

+If you choose to import the ES6 module you most probably need to transpile the javascript depending on which browsers you want to support.

-Here is an example of how integrating the ECMAScript module might look like:
+Here is an example of how integrating the ES6 module might look like:
 #### index.js
 ```javascript
 import ID5 from '@id5io/id5-api.js'